GT-Buzzik/FrontEnd/README.md

 8. Open a new tab (2 times) and everything should be properly populated.
 9. To log out, click "logout" and delete your spotify cookies in the browser settings.
 10. To remove the extension, go back into the extensions menu and click the remove button by the buzzik extension.

+### Usage

+* Running the extension is simply done whenever the user opens a new tab.

+### Troubleshooting
+* If data fails to load, click the "Refresh" button and the system will prompt you to log in.
+* If you have recently logged in, but the extension states that it cannot retrieve data, reload the application by opening a new tab.